velbix/git-year/README.md

 # outputs a GitHub-style contribution heatmap (shown as vertical bars)
 ```

-You’ll see a compact 7×52 bar heatmap representing your activity for the past year up to today — displayed in dark mode with retro-style green bars highlighting your commit days.
+You’ll see a compact 7×52 bar heatmap representing your activity for the past year up to today, displayed in dark mode with retro-style green bars highlighting your commit days (the week can start on either Monday or Sunday).

 <p align="center">
   <img src="docs/assets/terminal_github_style_heatmap.png" width="460" alt="Terminal GitHub-style heatmap">